Posted on July 31st, 2022

 The following are the solvents that were lurking on most military bases in the United States in dangerous concentrations until the end of the last century, which are also teratogens:

 Exposure to these solvents usually occurs via inhalation or skin contact.
 In addition to miscarriage, exposure to organic and industrial solvents can result in congenital malformation, low infant birth weight, and impaired neurodevelopment.
-If you were stationed at Camp Lejeune, one of the most heavily contaminated military bases in the country, while you were pregnant between August 1, 1953, and December 31, 1987, and experienced a miscarriage, we advise you to get in touch with our attorneys, who specialize in toxic exposure and who will gladly help you obtain financial compensation for you suffering.
+If you were stationed at Camp Lejeune while you were pregnant between August 1, 1953, and December 31, 1987, and experienced a miscarriage, we advise you to get in touch with our attorneys, who specialize in toxic exposure and who will gladly help you obtain financial compensation for your suffering.
+They will file a Camp Lejeune toxic water claim or lawsuit for you.

 A study from the British Journal of Industrial Medicine observed the pregnancy outcome of 71 women, 24 of whom had been exposed to organic solvents in occupational settings.
 Out of the exposed women, 8 - or 33% - experienced a miscarriage, whereas only 9 out of the 47 - or 19% - who had not been exposed to organic solvents had one.
 In another study of 155 pregnancies in women exposed to organic solvents on the job, the frequency of miscarriage was 18%, compared with only 7% in the control group.